sprawlpunks/sprawlpunks.github.io/index.md

 We have a straightforward roadmap and will be building in the open on the [Sprawl Discord]().

 Our initial roadmap is focussed on the messaging and addressability MVPs, and we will be launching our first testnet in Q1 2022 to start stress testing our first prototypes.

+† _though we tend to use the word interchain instead. `internet -> interchain` has a certain ring to it.